jgalfaro/DL-PoC/README.md

 protocols, we outline a vision for next generation NCS with resilience leveraging ideas as such ML and quantum computing.

-*Keywords:* Resilience, Cyber-Physical Systems, Artificial Intelligence, Machine Learning, Quantum Computing, Quantum Information, Cyber-Physical Attacks.
+*Keywords:* Cyber-Physical Systems, Artificial Intelligence, Machine Learning, Quantum Computing, Quantum Information, Cyber-Physical Attacks.

-*Version:* April 21, 2020
+*Version:* September 25, 2021

 We reused code from:
 <a href="https://pennylane.ai/qml/demos/tutorial_qubit_rotation.html">Basic tutorial: qubit rotation</a>